Supporting Hope Hospital

 This April, our CEO Rola was lucky enough to visit Hope Hospital and its brilliant staff.
 She was given a tour of the hospital and learnt about the lifesaving work they do.
 You can see more of her reflections on our Facebook and Instagram pages.

 Hope Hospital is free for all patients, and must meet general running costs - exacerbated by the dangers and costs of working in conflict.
-Hope's current funding will run out in by the end of September and if they can't raise enough money to cover the hospital, Hope Hospital will have to close its doors.
+Hope's current funding is running out and if they can't raise enough money to cover the hospital, Hope Hospital will have to close its doors.
 If you believe in the importance of Hope Hospital, please support them below.

 What Hope has achieved